fairfield-university-ba-510-spring2019/final-project-you-are-in-the-dental-repository/DataDictionary.md

 # Classrooms #

+**LID** - Location ID, the alphanumeric identifyer for each location

 **Location** - Physical classroom location where a section of a course meets

-**Cap** - The maximum number of students that can register for a section